🏝️ Komodo National Park • Pantai Merah

 How crowded is Pink Beach?

 During peak hours (roughly 10:30–14:30) it can be busy with day boats.
-Early morning and late afternoon are much quieter — which is why we recommend the liveaboard option if you want a more private experience.
+Early morning and late afternoon are much quieter — which is why we recommend the liveaboard or a private speedboat trip if you want a more exclusive experience.

 Is Pink Beach suitable for children and non-swimmers?